bZSoft/phpSocial/README.md

 bl (make it text)
 fav (make it text)
-isadmin (make it varchar with 3 chars) step 6: create a table named "settings" and make it 5 collms step 7: name the collms these bg (make it text) logo (make it text) nfp (make it varchar with 3 chars) cssc (make it text) title (make it varchar with 86 chars) step 8: locate cnf.php step 9: open with text editor step 10: look for "mysql_connect("localhost","root","")" and "mysql_select_db(phpsocial)"
+isadmin (make it varchar with 3 chars) step 8: locate cnf.php step 9: open with text editor step 10: look for "mysql_connect("localhost","root","")" and "mysql_select_db(phpsocial)"